 The College adopted new accounting guidance, GASB Statement No. 84, Fiduciary Activities, during the year ended June 30, 2020.
 The implementation of this guidance resulted in changes to the current liabilities, net position, revenue, expense and notes to financial statements.
-The data as of the June 30, 2019 fiscal year end was not restated as the required information was not available.
 Our opinion is not modified with respect to this matter.